1. Company Level

 Note concerning loaded rate

-In accordance with the Assessment method of Stichting Bouwkwaliteit (SBK), return transport processes must be included in the calculation, unless it can be demonstrated that the return transport is loaded.
+Following the Assessment method of Stichting Bouwkwaliteit (SBK), return transport processes must be included in the calculation unless it can be demonstrated that the return transport is loaded.
 The transport of the return transports is achieved if the one-way journey is taken into account and with the average loading rate as Ecoinvent applies it.
 This load factor has already been processed in the Ecoinvent processes on transport.
-For the 'Transport, lorry> 16t, fleet average / RER U' process, this is 50%, this corresponds effectively to full on the way and empty when it returns.
-If it is the case that the return journeys are demonstrably carried out with full load, then the half-way trip can be calculated, but the result must be increased by 25%, since a full loaded truck uses about 25% more fuel than an empty truck.
+For the 'Transport, lorry> 16t, fleet average / RER U' process, this is 50%, which corresponds effectively to full on the way and empty when it returns.
+If it is the case that the return journeys are demonstrably carried out with full load, then the half-way trip can be calculated, but the result must be increased by 25% since a fully loaded truck uses about 25% more fuel than an empty truck.
 It comes down to the fact that the distance with which the return journeys are demonstrably fully loaded is 62.5% (0.5 * 1.25) of the single journey distance.

 Add a means of transport